triton-inference-server/server/docs/repository_agents.md

 own code to perform authentication, decryption, conversion, or similar operations when a model is loaded.

+**BETA: The repository agent API is beta quality and is subject to non-backward-compatible changes for one or more releases.**

 A repository agent comunicates with Triton using the [repository agent API](https://github.com/triton-inference-server/core/tree/main/include/triton/core/tritonrepoagent.h).
 The [checksum_repository_agent GitHub